 There are a number of helpful coaching tools that can be used to reduce and better manage stress levels.

 We'll outline two key tools for preventing stress, and four tools for reducing stress.

 We all want to help people – it’s in our nature to be accommodating and helpful, but sometimes this comes at our own expense.
 It can also be very difficult to say ‘no’ directly, particularly when others can be used to us always saying ‘yes’ and going out of our way to help.

-One strategy is to not say ‘no’ explicitly, but to instead practice a few different phrases that feel comfortable to you, for example:
+One strategy is to encourage clients not say ‘no’ explicitly, but to instead practice a few different phrases that feel comfortable to them, for example: